Annual Events in Kansas City

 Kansas City Restaurant Week - Jan.
 8-17, 2021

-Dine out and do good during this 10-day, two-weekend event that highlights hundreds of the hottest restaurants in the city, each featuring special multi-course menus with portions of the proceeds benefitting area charities.
+Dine well and do good during this 10-day, two-weekend event that highlights hundreds of the hottest restaurants in the city, each featuring special multi-course menus with portions of the proceeds benefitting area charities.

 Big 12 Men’s Basketball Championships - March 10-13, 2021